Byrdman32/Advent-of-Code/README.md

    - Updates the project version in the format `YY.DD.00`.
    - Updates `YEAR_TO_BUILD_MODE` with the specified year if `--set-year` is used.
    - Updates `DAY_TO_BUILD_MODE` with the specified day if `--set-day` is used.

+4. **Build Directory Deletion**:
+   - If the `--delete-build` flag is specified, the script removes the `build/` directory and its contents.

 ### Examples